 And then being able to pray for one another for that.
 And it's been very powerful in kind of seeing that.
 So, it's like as they share, because sometimes it's really hard to articulate, you know, some of the things that we're going through with others.

-And so here allowing yourself to be vulnerable, to share and then also to cover one another in prayer as well after that sharing has taken place.
+And so here, allowing yourself to be vulnerable, to share, and then also to cover one another in prayer as well, after that sharing has taken place.
 And so if that's something that is encouraging for you, maybe when you're walking through the elements of these, thinking about them, you know, thinking about ways that you could even write your own laments, be able to share it with someone close and be able to pray for one another in that way is a way to do it.
 So here, as I said, in that second section of my book, I do explore some specifics, so mainly chapters five through 10.

 So, what I see is here, scripture provides us, you know, a range of examples of different laments.
 And so many of them kind of mention, you know, the prayers and the psalmist.
 There's prophets I talk about, you know, even in Book of Lamentations or different things here.